 If you’re still wondering which characteristics to look for in a quality router table, read on for answers to some of the most commonly asked questions.

-The best material for a router tabletop is cast iron.
-This is the flattest, sturdiest, and most durable material.
+The flattest, sturdiest, and most durable material for a router tabletop is cast iron.
 It’s also the most expensive and is therefore used only in professional shops.
 Cast aluminum and phenolic resin are the best affordable options for home woodshops.

-A good router table should be at least 1 inch thick to prevent sagging.
-Material is also a factor when it comes to thickness.
-While a metal or high-quality resin tabletop can be thinner than 1 inch and still be sturdy, MDF must be thicker to resist bending.
+A good MDF router table should be at least 1 inch thick to prevent sagging.
+However, some router tables made of high-quality materials can get away with being thinner than 1 inch.
+For example, a metal or high-quality resin tabletop can be thinner than 1 inch and still be sturdy, but MDF must be thicker to resist bending.

 A plunge router can be used on a router table and is just as safe as a fixed-base router.

-Begin by attaching the baseplate of the router table to the router using the mounting screws.
+Begin by attaching the router to the baseplate of the router table using the mounting screws.
 For a freestanding table, once the router is installed, it’s ready for action.
 A benchtop router table requires a steady base.
-Set the benchtop router table on a sturdy workbench or table, and use clamps to clamp the router base to the table to prevent it from sliding while in use.
+Set the benchtop router table on a sturdy workbench or table, and use clamps to fasten the router base to the table securely to prevent it from sliding while in use.